 Over the last twenty-five years, Williams Cuker Berezofsky has been in the forefront of litigating cases on behalf of people exposed to toxic chemicals as a result of the negligence of others.
-Toxic exposure occurs in many ways, including chemical spills, discharges from landfills, leaking underground tanks, and pollution from industrial facilities.
+Toxic exposure occurs in many ways, including chemical spills, discharges from landfills, leaking underground tanks, home heating oil spills and pollution from industrial facilities.

 Often, the groundwater is tainted with toxins from these sources, contaminating domestic drinking water wells with detectable levels of potentially disease-causing chemicals and other substances.
 This underground pollution can also result in vapor intrusion, allowing invisible, toxic gases to penetrate the living areas of nearby homes.
 Similarly, years of careless industrial practices frequently lead to soil and air contamination, subjecting nearby residents to exposure to highly toxic materials.